A VINTAGE VAUDEVILLE VARIETY EXTRAVAGANZA

 The Task Force felt it was important to restore the house and use it for historical purposes because West Linn made an important contribution to the early development of Oregon.
 The West Linn City Council approved the Task Force’s proposal and appropriated funds for the development of the park in 1980.
 The Task Force became the Friends of the McLean House and Park and continues to run the house today.
 The house is rented for community events, meetings, educational classes, art shows, weddings, receptions, family parties and other community uses.

-Twenty-five years ago, the historic McLean House in West Linn was a neglected site of peeling paint, broken widows and blackberry vines fifteen feet high.
-Today the McLean property is a beautiful 2.4 acre city park and a community center used for meetings, events, educational classes, art shows, weddings, receptions, family parties and other community events.
-This is all the result of a dedicated group of volunteers known as the Friends of the McLean House and Park, which is celebrating it’s 25th year of existence this year.
+In the late 20th century, the historic McLean House in West Linn was a neglected site of peeling paint, broken widows and blackberry vines fifteen feet high.
+Its transformation into a beautiful 2.4 acre city park and a community center is all the result of a dedicated group of volunteers known as the Friends of the McLean House and Park, which operated the McLean House for over 25 years.

 The West Linn City Council appointed the McLean Park Task Force in 1979 to develop a plan for the property.
 The City had purchased the property from the McLean Family in 1969.
 For ten years, the City rented out the house while deciding what to do with the property.
 In this time, the property had become overgrown with blackberries and the neglected house was in need of a lot of work.